• Home

 law has teeth

-Recent changes to California law say that a debt collector must allege that the statute of limitations has not run when it files a lawsuit.
+Under new California law, a creditor must allege that the statute of limitations has not run when it files a lawsuit.

 No more suing on long-dead debt and winning unless the consumer files an answer and pleads the statute of limitations.